ks961/-d3vtool-hooks/README.md

 2. **Minimized Re-renders**: The component only re-renders when there is a validation error, significantly improving performance, especially for larger forms.
 3. **Error Handling**: The hook provides a simple way to display validation errors for each field.
 You can easily bind error messages to form inputs, improving the user experience.
 4. **Custom Submission Handling**: The `onSubmit` function allows you to add any custom logic on form submission, making it highly flexible for various use cases like API requests or complex business logic.
-5. **Clean and Simple API**: The hook returns an intuitive array structure with form state, submission handler, error object, and input reference setup function, making it easy to integrate into any React form component.
+5. **Clean and Simple API**: The hook returns an intuitive object structure with form state, submission handler, error object, and input listeners, making it easy to integrate into any React form component.

 ---